 The current version of the book is the updated first edition (online preprint dated December 2019, printed published version from Cambridge marked "3rd printing 2019" or later).
 The updated first edition (also referred to as "version 2") includes several corrections and minor additions to the original first edition (first published in May 2017).

 This book is the result of course notes developed over many years for the course M2794.0027 Introduction to Robotics at Seoul National University and ME 449 Robotic Manipulation at Northwestern University.
 The evolving course notes have been posted on the internet for years to support these classes.
-The date of the compilation of the book is noted on the front page.

 With working hyperlinks.
 (To navigate the book using the hyperlinks, click on the hyperlink.
 To go back where you came from, choose the button or keystroke appropriate to your pdf reader.
 For example, on the Mac with Acrobat or Acrobat Reader, use cmd-left arrow.
 With Preview on the Mac, use cmd-[.
 Some readers on other operating systems use alt-left arrow.
 You can google to see which solution works for your pdf reader.)